Table of Contents:

 Enabling TEE in Apertis

-Apertis does not provide the vast majority of the functionality needed to implement a TEE.
+Apertis does not currently provide the majority of the functionality needed to implement a TEE.
 A number of steps need to be taken in order to enable TEE support in Apertis.

-We advise the implementation of a TEE demonstrator on a more modern platform to take advantage of the more advanced functionality found in such platforms.
-This will be covered in more detail in our recommendations for the next steps.
+We advise the implementation of a TEE demonstrator on a more modern platform, utilizing ATF, to take advantage of the more advanced functionality found in such platforms.

 In addition to the board verifying the initial binaries that are executed, it is important that the verification of binaries continues through the boot process in order to build a chain of trust so that later stages can determine whether boot was carried out appropriately.